 Fun Finds: Rochester’s 1st Christmas Tree

-George Ellwanger celebrated the establishment of the nursery with a fitting ceremony a week later when Vice-Chancellor Frederick Whittlesey affixed his seal to Ellwanger’s final citizenship papers, welcoming him officially as a new American.
+George Ellwanger celebrated the nursery’s founding with a fitting ceremony a week later, when Vice-Chancellor Frederick Whittlesey sealed Ellwanger’s final citizenship papers, officially welcoming him as a new American.

-A little over a year later Ellwanger joined with other Rochester associates from the Old Country in erecting the first Christmas tree in Rochester.
-Hundreds of older Americans gathered to watch the strange ceremony, in front of the little German Lutheran Church on Grove Street, at which the tree was lighted up with candles.
+A little over a year later, Ellwanger joined with other Rochester associates from the Old Country in setting up the first Christmas tree in Rochester.
+Hundreds of older Americans gathered to watch the unusual ceremony in front of the little German Lutheran Church on Grove Street, where the tree was lit with candles.

-Where are your favorite spots around our Flower City?
+Where are your favorite places in our Flower City?

 I’d love to hear from you—please share your thoughts and experiences in the comments below.